darosh/progression/README.md

 - [ ] Highlight synonyms
 - [ ] Do not dim at home
 - [ ] Continuous multiple ripples
+- [ ] Keep explicit bass on inversion
 - [ ] Recent chords?
 - [ ] Optimize
   - [ ] Latency